obiwanus/focus-zig/LOG.md

 - Undo/redo

 # DONE
++ Close active pane
+    + Don't ever have only right active
+    + Keep one open editor even when closed
+    + Fix the bug with replacing visible editor
 + Have a shortcut for duplicating an editor on the side
 + When editing a buffer, adjust the cursor in the inactive editor accordingly
 + Open 2 editors with the same buffer (if opening side by side)